JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/31-Create App registration.md

 ## High level registration process for a web application

+1. Active Directory -> New registration
-1. Add a Display Name for your app
+2. Add a Display Name for your app
-2. Add users (sign-in audience)
+3. Add users (sign-in audience)
-3. Enable the app, so that end users can see it: Enterprise Applications -> app -> Properties -> Visible to Users -> Yes
+4. Enable the app, so that end users can see it: Enterprise Applications -> app -> Properties -> Visible to Users -> Yes
-4. Add the Redirect URI to the application under Platform Settings in the Azure portal, so that the Identity Platform knows where to redirect unauthenticated users
+5. Add the Redirect URI to the application under Platform Settings in the Azure portal, so that the Identity Platform knows where to redirect unauthenticated users

 ## Confidential applications